Technigo/project-labyrinth/README.md

 - If you want to focus more on design and make or use a design library (for example [material-ui](https://material-ui.com/))

 **⚫ Black Level (Advanced Goals)**
-Create a visual representation (drawing) of the map/labyrinth that the player is navigating.
+- Create a visual representation (drawing) of the map/labyrinth that the player is navigating.
 It could update after each action.
 The coordinates might be helpful here, or you can track the directions yourself

 ## Limitations

 No limitations that I am aware of.

+## Accessibility and cross-browser testing

+Html validated with W3C validation service (http://validator.w3.org/) with no errors found.
+Chrome lighthouse report was generated with the result: 92% Accessibility, 100% Best Practices and 100% SEO.
+Testing has been done in different browsers such as Edge and Chrome in mobile, tablet and desktop views.

 ## View it live